Prateek219/ETHERNET/README.md

-# ETHERNET CHAT ClIENT TUTORIAL
+# ETHERNET CHAT CLIENT TUTORIAL
 ## WHAT YOU NEED
 Enc28j60 is an ethernet IC which transmits and receives the data over ethernet.
 You need just a microcontroller (the one we used is